bahrus/purr-sist/README.md

 For example, purr-sist-myjson persists state to the [myjson.com](http://myjson.com/) api service.
 The service allows anyone to save and update a JSON document, with zero setup steps.
 See discussion below about the pro's and significant con's of this service.

-[TODO]:  purr-sist-idb persists state to the local indexed db for offline storage (and potentially cross window state management).
+purr-sist-idb persists state to the local indexed db for offline storage (and potentially cross window state management).

 ## Basic Syntax